Confirming Polish citizenship or its loss

 Where to apply?

-To obtain the confirmation of possession or loss of Polish citizenship, you should apply to the provincial governor through a consul at a Polish consular office competent for your place of residence.
+- To confirm the possession or loss of Polish citizenship, you shall apply to the provincial governor through a Polish consular office responsible for your place of residence.

 Do I have to apply in person?

-You can submit the documents personally or send them by mail.
+- You can submit the documents in person (by appointment) or send them by postal mail.

 How to book an appointment?